-A few days ago Google posted a video about how RCS can bridge the messaging gap between iOS and Android.
+In June, Google posted a video about how RCS can bridge the messaging gap between iOS and Android, and it amped up efforts and escalated the effort on Tuesday.
 But, Apple doesn't need RCS, or at least the half-baked version it is today.

 Google's "unofficial lyric explainer" video explains that "Texts Go Green" refers to the phenomenon when an iPhone user gets blocked, or tries to text an Android user.
 A sarcastic message at the end of the video says that it is a problem Apple can fix by adopting Rich Communication Services) RCS.